 To make life easier for our customers, the crew at Martin Tire Company brake shops offers a collection of online coupons for auto repair work, including brake services.
 Take a look at what’s available and start saving right away!

 We’re proud to offer an exclusive Martin Tire credit card for additional financial support.
 This card can give you a line of credit specifically for your vehicle, but the benefits don’t stop there!
 It comes with some additional perks, including:

 - Low monthly payments to make financing easy

 Schedule Brake Repair in El Paso ASAP

-Whether you need brake pad replacement, resurfaced drums/rotors, or any other type of brake service, the crew at Martin Tire Company can get it done.
+Whether you need brake pad replacement, resurfaced drums/rotors, or any other type of brake service, the crew at Martin Tire Company’s brake shop can get it done.
 We can also help with everyday brake maintenance, including brake fluid flushes.
 Getting started is simple, as all you need to do is fill out our online appointment form.